 Each of these is a true story, although names and some details have been changed to maintain anonymity.
-They were provided by the individuals concerned and so reflect their choice of language to describe their story.

 There are questions to consider for each case study.
 Reflect also, as you read, on what the key words, emotions and issues are - for the person in the story and for you.